 Trip Metrics

 This section analyses whether monitored trips are similar to unmonitored trips using a permutation test (a.k.a., randomization test).
 This test evaluates the question “How likely is the difference we found if these two groups have the same distribution (in the metric we are comparing)?”
 Permutation tests compare the actual difference found between two groups to the distribution of many differences derived by randomizing the labels defining the two groups (e.g., monitored and unmonitored).
 Difference values in the permutation test are calculated by subtracting the mean metric value for the “No” condition from the mean metric value for the “Yes” condition.
 For example, the difference between vessel lengths in a permutation test for a monitoring effect is the mean value for unmonitored trips subtracted from the mean value for all monitored trips.
 If the resulting value is negative, it means that monitored trips were taken by shorter vessels, on average, than unmonitored trips.
 If the result is statistically significant, it suggests that the difference is unlikely to be from random chance.
 By randomizing group assignments, the combined distribution of randomized differences represents the sampling distribution under the null hypothesis that the two groups are equal.
-In this report, 1,000 randomized trials were run for the permutation test.
+In this report, 1,000 randomized trials were run for the permutation randomization test.
 The p-value from the test is calculated as the number of randomized trials with greater absolute differences than the actual difference divided by the number of randomized trials.
 Similar to the other statistical tests used in this report, low p-values (< 0.05) indicate unlikely events under the hypothesis of equality and are therefore considered evidence against that hypothesis.
 A Bonferroni adjustment is applied to these p-values by multiplying original p-values by the number of metrics being tested (six in this case).
 Because of the fact that multiple tests being performed within each stratum increases the chance of finding a significant result by random chance, this adjustment controls for this reality by increasing the p-value in proportion to the number of tests being performed.
 These adjusted p-values are then compared to the 0.05 significance level.
-In an attempt to improve clarity, although five values are calculated in the test; 1) the difference between groups, 2) the mean difference between groups from randomized trials, 3) #1 expressed as a percentage of the mean value of the metric being tested, 4) #2 expressed as a percentage of the mean value of the metric being tested, and 5) the p-value of the test,, only values 1), 3), and 5) are presented.
+In an attempt to improve clarity, although fFive values are calculated in the test:; 1) the difference between groups, 2) the mean difference between groups from randomized trials, 3) #1 expressed as a percentage of the mean value of the metric being tested, 4) #2 expressed as a percentage of the mean value of the metric being tested, and 5) the p-value of the test.
+In an attempt to improve clarity, only values 1), 3), and 5) are presented.